-Purim is most Jewish kids’ favorite holiday.
+Purim is many Jewish kids’ favorite holiday.
 It’s got it all — costumes, pastries, noise, games.

 Purim commemorates the thwarting of the plans to kill all the Jews in the Persian empire.
 The story is told in the Book of Esther, and dates to the 5th century BC.